icewolfz/jiMUD/docs/preferences.md

 ## Logging > Viewer

 - `Remember opened files on reload` Restore any files that where opened last time the viewer was closed
-- `Always on top of the main window` Force viewer window to always be above main client window, when ever client window is focused it will bring the viewer window along with it. _When disabled requires viewer to be closed to fully exits client_ **Requires restart on windows**
+- `Always on top of the main window` Force viewer window to always be above main client window, when ever client window is focused it will bring the viewer window along with it. **Requires restart on windows**
 - `Always on top of all windows` Force viewer window to always be on top of all windows
 - `Persistent` causes the viewer window to remain in memory to help speed up load times on future uses